 Rates & Internal Cost

-Conveniently view the Roles, Rates, Internal costs and Team Members associated with your budget.
+Conveniently view and/or change the Roles, Rates, Internal costs and Team Members associated with your budget.

 Expanding on Rates & Internal costs is only available for Admins.
 However, Controllers can now adjust rate cards without affecting any other projects or having to ask Admins to create new rates.